Belaire Counseling Services

 • Spirituality

-How do I know if I need counseling?
+How do i know if i need counseling?

 If you are struggling with issues and trying to decide if you should seek counseling, consider one or more of the following:

-What can I expect on my first visit?
+What should i expect on my first visit?

 In addition, the initial sessions also serve as "getting to know each other" sessions.
 During this time, you and Dr. Belaire will begin developing the working relationship.
 Feel free to ask Dr. Belaire any questions that will help you feel comfortable with the counseling process and provide any information you think is necessary.

 The counseling sessions are intended for your growth and wellness.
-During the initial sessions, it is important for you to feel comfortable both with the counselor and the counseling process.
+During the initial sessions, it is important for you to feel comfortable both with Dr. Belaire and the counseling process.
 If you have any reservations about how the counseling sessions are going, please discuss these issues in the counseling session.
 Sometimes, counselors and clients may not work well together due to personality differences.
 If you think this is the case, Dr. Belaire will refer you to another counselor who may be a better match for you.

 The number of sessions it will take to complete the counseling process will depend on several factors: